 The Monstera deliciosa is the quintessential 'indoor plant'.
 Those large fenestrated leaves scream 'jungle' and their easy-going, low(ish) maintenance vibe (so, not like fiddles), makes them a must have for any Crazy Indoor Plant Person.

 Monsteras are pretty not fussy when it comes to potting media.
-They'll be happiest in a well-draining, quality indoor potting mix but for best perfomance get yourself an aroid-specific mix.
+They'll be happiest in a well-draining, quality indoor potting mix but for best performance get yourself an aroid-specific mix.
 The most important thing to remember is that monsteras prefer to be a little cramped in their pot.
-They'll grow happily in pretty much any size pot but try to avoid really large pots as it means your plant may put more energy into throwing out new roots as opposed to new leaves.
-It can also make them more vunerable to root rot as they will have a lot more wet soil.
+They'll grow happily in pretty much any size pot but try to avoid pots that are much larger than their root ball (each repot should be 1-2 sizes up).
+Potting up into much larger pots can make them more vulnerable to root rot as they will have a lot more damp soil but not the capacity to take up all that water.

 As with most plants, potting up in the warmer weather (growing season!) is ideal, although these guys are pretty hardy and seem to settle into their new homes at any time of the year, especially if they will be staying indoors.